semikolan-co/Instalyzer/README.md

 ## Installation
 <!-- Setting Up Local Enviroment for React Project -->
-Before Any of the following steps, make sure you have installed the Nodejs and Git in your system.
+Before Any of the following steps, make sure you have properly installed the Nodejs and Git in your system.
 You can simply install Nodejs from [here](https://nodejs.org/en/) and Git from [here](https://git-scm.com/downloads)
 Now you can follow the steps below to install Instalyzer.
 Fork the [Github Repository](https://github.com/semikolan-co/Instalyzer) and clone it to your local machine.
 You can clone using a simple command like this:
 ```shell